STOLAS: STOchastic LAttice Simulation of cosmic inflation: Primary statistics

 In the right panel of Fig.~\ref{fig: StatStarobinsky}, we show the \ac{PDF} of curvature perturbation with a Gaussian fitting (black dashed) for the standard deviation $\sigma_{\zeta}=0.095$.
-The simulation result is consistent with the Gaussian distribution as $\fNL=(-1.44\pm2.77)\times10^{-3}$.
-We comment on the so-called exponential-tail feature which has recently attracted attention.
+The simulation result is consistent with the Gaussian distribution as $\fNL=(-1.44\pm2.77)\times10^{-3}$.\footnote{We do not show the $\fNL$ value obtained in the standard perturbation theory because both the power and bispectrum highly depend on the scale and the standard non-linearity parameter is not given by the simple formula~\eqref{eq: fNL}.
+The value obtained in the simulation should be understood as a mere reference of the Gaussianity of the curvature perturbation.} We comment on the so-called exponential-tail feature which has recently attracted attention.
 For the flat-inflection potential including an \ac{USR} phase, it is suggested that the probability of large curvature perturbations decays only exponentially rather than the Gaussian decay (see, e.g., Refs.~\cite{Pattison:2017mbe,Ezquiaga:2019ftu,Figueroa:2020jkf}).
 The non-Gaussian feature represented by this exponential tail in the \ac{USR} model is sensitive to the end of the \ac{USR} phase~\cite{Cai:2018dkf,Passaglia:2018ixg}.
 In our setup, the \ac{USR} phase smoothly connects with the second slow-roll phase.
 Such a smooth transition is known to erase the non-Gaussian feature.
 This is why the simulation result is almost Gaussian.
 One may add a second breaking point in the potential to force the \ac{USR} phase to end at that point, and then the exponential-tail feature is expected.